Firearm / Gun Bill of Sale Form

 Step 4 – Sell In-Person / List Online

-There are generally three (3) ways one can go about selling a firearm:
+There are generally three ways to sell a firearm:

 Important: When handling a firearm, it should be unloaded, pointed in a safe direction, and treated as if it were loaded at ALL TIMES.